-Early Days is a series of workshops for mothers, fathers and other family carers of children aged six years or younger who have recently been diagnosed with an autism spectrum disorder or are going through the assessment process.
+Early Days workshops are for mothers, fathers and other family carers of children aged six years or younger who have recently been diagnosed with autism spectrum disorder (ASD) or are going through the ASD assessment process.

-You participate in an online workshop individually, in your own time.
+You do Early Days workshops online, individually, in your own time.
 If you need to leave the workshop at any time, you can come back to where you left off.

-Early Days workshops were developed through a collaboration among organisations recognised for their expertise in autism and parenting under the national coordination of the Parenting Research Centre.
+Early Days workshops were developed by organisations recognised for their expertise in autism spectrum disorder and parenting.
+The Parenting Research Centre coordinated the development of the workshops.